Romania is well-known for its connection to the title character of Bram Stoker’s famous “Dracula”.

 Located on an island in the middle of Snagov Lake, the small stone church is the alleged burial site of Vlad the Impaler.
 His tomb is thought to be located towards the back of the monastery which dates from the 15th century.

 Snagov Monastery is located only 30 km north of Bucharest, Romania’s capital.
-If you’re planning to visit Bucharest, you should take a look at our 4-hours tour.
+If you’re planning to visit Bucharest, you should take a look at our 4-hour tour.

 The tour includes the city’s main attractions, as well as a trip to the famous picturesque monastery.